2018 Little Village fire

 On August 26, 2018, a fire began early that morning in Chicago's Mexican-American Little Village neighborhood.
 The fire killed ten children, including six children under the age of 12.

-The fire is the deadliest residential fire to have occurred in Chicago since 1958.
+The fire is the deadliest residential fire in Chicago since 1958.
 In the aftermath of the fire, multiple violations were found in the apartment where the fire occurred with apartment owner, Merced Gutierrez, appearing in court for the 40 violations found at the site of the fire.

 Background

 On February 22, 2017, a fire occurred in a vacant first-floor apartment at the end of the building, leaving no injuries.
 In March 2018, Illinois's Department of Children and Family Services investigated a hotline call that claimed that the apartment was hazardous and smelled of marijuana.

 Fire

 The fire started at around 3 a.m.
 CDT on August 26, 2018, at an apartment building at 2200 block of South Sacramento Avenue.
 45 minutes later, a witness called 911 at 3:45 a.m. to report the fire, which was causing flames to erupt from the second-floor rear unit.
-Children from the ages of 3 months to 16 years, were at a sleepover in the apartment at the time of the fire had occurred.
+Children from the ages of 3 months to 16 years were at a sleepover in the apartment at the time of the fire had occurred.

 The investigation by the Chicago Fire Department indicated that the fire was the result of a destroyed item from the fire in the apartment later that morning.
 Arson and foul play were not considered factors.
 No adults were present in the apartment during the fire.

-The exact cause to the fire was unknown at the time investigation began.
-Eight children died immediately in the fire while two were hospitalized under critical condition at the John H. Stroger Jr. Hospital of Cook County and died in the following days.
+The exact cause of the fire was unknown at the time the investigation began.
+Eight children died at the scene of the fire, and two others were transported in critical condition to John H. Stroger Jr. Hospital of Cook County, where they died in the following days.